 519 games, 11,608 points, 2,963 assists, 1,911 rebounds, 684 steals, 183 blocks

 Uncle Drew has one of the best shots of the decade and one of the worst movies as well.
-Irving entered the NBA in 2011 and experienced immediate success.
+Irving entered the NBA in 2011 and had immediate success.
 As a sophomore, he posted his first of seven consecutive 1,000-point seasons.
-He experienced new levels of success when LeBron James returned to Cleveland for the 2014-15 season and lifted Irving to the playoffs for the first time.
+He experienced new heights when LeBron James returned to Cleveland for the 2014-15 season and lifted Irving to the playoffs for the first time.
 That eventually led to Irving’s historic shot in the 2016 Finals.

 Irving has some of the best handles in history, and his flashy playing style is recognized worldwide.
 However, the star ran into some trouble late in the 2010s.
 Irving failed to lead the Boston Celtics to the Finals, and his attempt to be “the man” on his own team collapsed.
 Now, he’s in Brooklyn, awaiting Kevin Durant’s return next year.